The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

 or, equivalently, as

-with the relevant defining structure being in either formalism set as\footnote{Because of the symmetry of the $\Delta$-operators, there is no need for staggering their indices.}
+with the relevant defining structure being in either formalism set as \footnote{ Because of the symmetry of the $\Delta $-operators, there is no need for staggering their indices.}

-One of the implications of the eventual presence of electromagnetic pieces in curvature splittings is that an appropriate number of contributions carrying terms of the same type as the entries of Eq.
-(3.38a) must be borne by any $\Delta$-derivative of arbitrary outer-product configurations.
-Equations (3.7) and (3.42) thus suggest that some of the most elementary derivatives should be prescribed in either formalism as
+One of the implications of the eventual presence of electromagnetic pieces in curvature splittings is that an appropriate number of additional contributions carrying terms of the same type as the entries of (4.38a) must be incorporated into any $\Delta $-derivatives of arbitrary outer-product configurations.
+Equations (4.7) and (4.42) suggest that some of the most elementary derivatives should be prescribed in either formalism as

 and